 Teleport Cloud Demo and Discussion - Overview

-Teleport Cloud allows you to secure access to your servers, Kubernetes clusters, and Web applications while leaving the operation of your Unified Access Plane to the experts at Teleport.
+Teleport Cloud allows you to secure access to your servers, Kubernetes clusters, and Web applications while leaving the operation of your Access Platform to the experts at Teleport.
 You can still control access to your compute resources anywhere else in the cloud, plugin approval workflows, and use your choice of SSO identity provider.
 But now you can get your security deployed faster, and you have peace of mind knowing Teleport is continually patched, monitored, and maintained for you.

 This webinar covers: